How does Maine define what an electric bike is?

 What are the rules for riding on the trails in Maine?

 A Class 1 or a Class 2 electric bicycle can ride in any place where bicycles are permitted to travel, including, but not limited to, bicycle paths.
-A Class 3 electric bicycle may not be operated on a bicycle path.
+A Class 3 electric bicycle may not be operated on a bicycle path unless permitted by a local authority,.
 An electric bicycle may not be operated on a bicycle path designated for non-motorized traffic if significant portions of the bicycle path have a natural surface.

 Laws and policies can change at any time rendering the above information outdated and non-applicable.
 EVELO strongly encourages checking with City, County, State and other local agencies for the most recent laws governing the proper, legal use of electric bicycles in your area.